Security Master Review: Quick Expert Summary

 The one thing I found annoying was that the menus list several “features” which are simply links to additional applications.
 There were links to an entire family of add-on products, including a Bitcoin/Ethereum wallet, a safe browser, a “smart keyboard,” and a screen locker.

-Security Master support can be accessed by clicking on the “feedback” button and selecting “report a problem.”
-This opens up a fairly adequate ticket-creation menu with room to add screenshots and provide contact information.
-Although the app’s parent company, Cheetah Mobile, has embedded an FAQ section within the application, it was not accessible when I tried it.
-I did, however, receive a response to my test ticket within one business day, which is a good response time for a free product.
+To access Security Master support, click the “feedback” button and select “report a problem.”
+The ticket-creation menu is adequate, allowing for screenshots and contact information.
+The embedded FAQ section, however, was inaccessible.
+Nonetheless, I received a response to my test ticket within one business day, a good response time for a free product.